Frequently Asked Questions

 Very likely, depending on what level it gets to during the workshops.
 If you want to make sure your song gets its moment on stage, be as prepared as possible beforehand: lyrics, chords, ideas for other parts, etc. Make it clear to your tutor that you are keen for your 3 minutes on stage!

 Anyone!
 They are public performances.

 Feel free to bring your own snacks and food.
 There are oodles of cafes, shops and restaurants within 2 minutes walk from Lake Wanaka Centre too.
-Discounts are offered at some nearby cafes if you are wearing your YAMI lanyard.
+Bring a water bottle – there is plenty of water on site.